Dramacydal/wsl-clipboard-bridge/README.md

 - Identical consecutive clipboard content (by hash) is not re-sent, since some apps fire `WM_CLIPBOARDUPDATE` more than once per copy while adding clipboard formats incrementally.
-- `Ctrl+C` on multiple files at once: only the first file in the drop list is used (first recognized image, or the first file overall if none are images).
+- `Ctrl+C` on multiple files at once: all of them are sent, one `file://` URI per line in the same `text/uri-list` entry.
+Whether a given Linux app treats that as multiple attachments is up to the app — Claude Desktop's compose UI has shown visual duplication (extra thumbnails) with 3+ files at once, though the files themselves attach correctly.